typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 The following fields are provided as multipart/form-data fields:

+> The order of these multipart/form-data fields *is* significant and must be preserved.
+The fields are listed in the order that they are required.

 Field                | Description
 ---------------------|------------
 bundleConf           | The file that is the [bundle.conf](BundleConfiguration) of the bundle being uploaded.
 Typically this will be the [bundle.conf](BundleConfiguration) contained within the bundle file.